Environment and Society

 The Advances in Research style guide is based on The Chicago Manual of Style, 14th and 15th editions, with occasional deviations based on the publisher's preferences.
 Moreover, the journal uses American English punctuation and spelling, according to Merriam-Webster's Collegiate Dictionary or The American Heritage College Dictionary (italicize non-English words throughout that do not appear Romanized in these dictionaries).

 References should be listed in alphabetical order and, for several references under the same author's name, in chronological order, beginning with the oldest publication.

 Every author included in the reference list must be cited in the text or endnotes, and vice versa.
-Please refer to the following for a summary of key stylistic requirements
+Please refer to the ARES Style Guide for a summary of key stylistic requirements

 Contributors will receive copyedited and typeset proofs for reviewing copyedits and typesetting errors, not as an opportunity to rewrite the text.
 Proofs must be returned within a week of receipt.